Portland Timbers: Abuse scandal and fallout

-Phil Neville era (2024−present)
+Phil Neville era (2024−2026)

 The Timbers started their 2024 season with a 4−1 defeat of the Colorado Rapids and a new shirt sponsor in the roofing company DaBella.
 The shirt sponsorship was canceled on February 28 due to sexual harassment allegations against the company's owner, which had further implications due to the strained relations the club had achieved with fans in the wake of the NWSL fallout (the Thorns were sold in the 2023 offseason).
 Ultimately, Tillamook would become the replacement sponsor.
 For the second time in MLS era history, the Timbers and Thorns played a co-ed charity match at Providence Park, the Green is Gold Charity Match, raising around $100,000 for the environmental nonprofits The Nature Conservancy and Keep Oregon Green.

 The Timbers' attack shone through an otherwise difficult season for the club, as Brazilian attacker Evander and Uruguayan forward Jonathan Rodriguez, and Chilean forward Felipe Mora combined for 45 of the side's 65 total MLS goals.
 The team itself finished ninth in the Western Conference, good enough to make a play-in game in the 2024 MLS Cup playoffs.
 Hosted at Providence Park due to scheduling conflicts at eighth-seed Vancouver Whitecaps' BC Place, the Timbers would fall decisively to Vancouver, 5−0.
 In the 2024−25 offseason, amidst public discontent from Evander regarding Timbers management, the club sold their star attacker and MLS Best XI honoree to FC Cincinnati, utilizing the new MLS intra-league transfer method, for $12 million.

 The Timbers would end their 2025 season in eighth place and back in the Western Conference play-in spot, with the punctuation mark being a 4−0 home loss to expansion side San Diego FC on the last day of the season.

+The 2026 season started in disappointing fashion, culminating in a May 23 1-3 home loss to San Jose, in which the Timbers Army called for Phil Neville to be fired.
+On May 25, it was announced Phil Neville had parted ways with the Timbers by mutual consent.
+The Timbers had accumulated 14 points from their first 14 games.

+Jack Cassidy, the Timbers2 coach, was named interim head coach on June 5, 2026, after Neville's departure.
+Cassidy's first game as head coach was against the Seattle Sounders and ended with a statement victory over their rivals, a 5-1 win that marked Portland's largest margin of victory in the clubs' head-to-head series during the MLS era.
+His final match as Timbers head coach came against Club América in the Leagues Cup on August 9, 2026, ending in a defeat.
+The loss was his only defeat during his tenure with the Timbers, which also included an undefeated regular-season record and two victories over the club’s rivals, the Seattle Sounders.

+The Martí Cifuentes era (2026−Present)

+The Timbers hired Martí Cifuentes on July 21, while Jack Cassidy continued to serve as interim coach until his arrival.